Staci Martin

 Office Phone

-Dr. Staci Martin’s research and teaching interests include critical hope and despair, pedagogy of hope, refugee education, psychosocial and social emotional learning, and peace-building.
+Staci Martin’s research and teaching interests include critical hope and despair, pedagogy of hope, refugee education, psychosocial and social emotional learning, and peace-building.
 She is a community-based action researcher who conducts research with vulnerable populations—in particular, refugee youth—often following their lead in her work.
 She is committed to co-creating practical solutions that are culturally responsive and led by, for, and in partnership with the community.

-By researching, co-authoring, and co-presenting with communities, Dr. Martin believes she can use her privilege to co-create spaces so that communities can authentically contribute their voices and solutions to complex problems that impact them.
+By researching, co-authoring, and co-presenting with communities, Martin believes she can use her privilege to co-create spaces so that communities can authentically contribute their voices and solutions to complex problems that impact them.

 See faculty academic profile.